eConnah/School-Notes/School-Notes/Computer Science/NEA/Minigame Platformer - NEA.md

 - [x] Maybe, depending on the gameplay
 - [ ] No, I prefer other activities

-Rate how appealing these features sound for a late-night game: (Rank 1–5, 1 = least appealing)
+Rate how appealing these features sound for a late-night game: (Scale 1–5, 1 = least appealing)
 - Simple controls (e.g., jump/run) - 5
 - Short, completable sessions (10–15 minutes) - 3
 - Minimal story/objectives (no pressure) - 2